 If you want to witness this event, you can buy your admission ticket to the park for the day of the event and arrive at the time.
 After the event, you can enjoy the wonderful park.

-I have a post about Xcaret Park, with all the things to do in this incredible Eco Park in Mexico.
+I have a post about the best of Xcaret Park, with all the things to do in this incredible Eco Park in Mexico.

 In case you want to be part of the canoeists, you need to be between 18 and 65 years old, know how to swim in open waters, have respect for the Mayan culture and reside in Cancun, Puerto Morelos, Playa del Carmen, Tulum or Cozumel.

 It was an honor and a wonderful experience to have witnessed the Sacred Mayan Journey.

 Thanks to the Xcaret Group for making these events and preserving our beautiful traditions.